 Remember that estate agents are there to sell property and are not there to look out for what is best for your long term.
 As the land measurements in Thailand are different as well as the legal processes, many foreigners have lost their retirement saving taking incorrect advice or ending in a property scam.
 It is up to you to ensure that you have done a due diligence study on the property you wish to buy.
 Should there be a loss then the ability to recover that loss is minimal.
 During the Asian financial crisis many years ago many property projects has been left incomplete.
 There are sections in Bangkok where there are large buildings still standing empty or incomplete.
 Always take legal advice from an attorney in Thailand before parting with your money.

 You first title deed much like you would have at home is the Chanote.
 This is the property title deed you should be getting if you are looking at investing in Thailand.
 The next title deed below this is a Nor Sor 3 Gor.
-This title deed can be ‘upgraded’ by an attorney making the needed application however it does cost time and money and you have to take this into account when you are buying any property.
-The Nor Sor 3 Gor is an incomplete title deed as its boundaries have not been measured by the Land Department in Thailand as yet.
+This title deed can be ‘upgraded’ by an attorney making the needed application however it does cost time and money.
+You have to take this into account when you are buying any property.
+The Nor Sor 3 Gor is an incomplete title deed.
+This as its boundaries have not been measured by the Land Department in Thailand as yet.

 Chanote Title Deed